What Will Become of All This?

 What Of the House?

-Occasionally I wonder what will become of my efforts here after I'm gone.
+Occasionally I wonder what will become of my efforts here after I'm gone, which now looks to be within the next year or two.
 The house?
 If cared for properly, it could last many decades, perhaps even centuries.

 What Of the Adventure?

 But what of my experience building it?
 All of this information is currently stored as digital data, which (unfortunately) is one of the most fragile forms of documentation known to man.
 Nearly all of my stuff is presently stored as microscopic magnetic impressions embedded in the surface of several small metal discs (hard disc drives).
 These magnetic impressions diminish over time, and unless they're "refreshed" every so often, all of the information will gradually fade away into nothing.
 This is why old videotapes become unplayable after a while: the storage principle is the same, although far more tenuous.

 Then there are all of those billions of photos and videos (and messages and music, etc.) people keep on their smartphones.
 This is an even riskier type of storage than hard drives; once that phone dies, the data usually dies with it.
 A good friend of mine lost hundreds of photos from his wedding, as well as the birth of his son and who knows what else, because they remained on a phone that got accidentally dunked in water.
 It was hard to feel sorry for him, since it would have been trivial to transfer all of those cherished memories onto a more robust storage medium.

 Sadly, the Internet is of no real help, despite various "cloud" services and other data repositories: countless photo albums have already gone poof because some web hosts have gone poof.
 Not to mention that link rot is as bad if not worse than data rot in terms of rendering information inaccessible.
 Nothing on the Internet is forever.
 Nothing, not even the Internet itself.